GPN87/deep-learning-challenge/README.md

 # deep-learning-challenge

 ## Overview
-This purpose of this analysis was to use a neural network model to predict whether recipient organisations of seed funding will be successful.
+The purpose of this analysis was to use a neural network model to predict whether recipient organisations of seed funding will be successful.
 The model has been trained and tested on a .csv file of 34,000 organisations that have previously received funding.

 ## Results
 The analysis employs a) a base model, and then b) three scaled optimization attempts.
 All models were trained and tested using the same source data.